 Disseminated secondary eczema presents as an acute, symmetrical, generalised acute eczema.
 It tends to be extremely itchy, disturbing sleep.

-- Appearance varies and includes blisters, bumps, crusted plaques (discoid eczema), follicular papules, morbilliform eruption, targetoid lesions and pompholyx (blisters on palms and soles).
+- Appearance varies and includes blisters, bumps, crusted plaques (discoid eczema), follicular papules, morbilliform eruption, targetoid lesions, and vesicular hand dermatitis.

 - Occasionally, the patient may feel unwell with fever and loss of appetite.